 Laboratory Benches: How to Select the Right One

 Manufacturers make laboratory workbenches at varying degrees of quality.
-On the lower end, you may see benches made of flimsy plywood that’s been glued together.
+On the lower end, you may see benches made of plywood or particleboard.
 These types of benches can get the job done.
-However, they can’t stand up to the abuse of daily use for very long.
+However, they cannot stand up to the abuse of daily use for very long.
 These cheaper benches may only last a year or two before you need to replace them.
-They may also become wobbly over time, making it more difficult to work on.

-On the higher end of laboratory workbenches, you’ll be able to find benches constructed from metal.
+On the higher end of laboratory workbenches, you will be able to find benches constructed from metal.
 However, not all metal laboratory workbenches are made the same.
 Steel lab casework also has varying degrees of quality.
-It’s necessary to look at not only look at the type of metal make up these benches, but also how the metal is bonded together.
+It is necessary to not only look at the type of metal that make up these benches, but also how the metal is bonded together.
 Metal benches lacking quality are often welded together by a method known as spot welding.
 Spot welding is a quick and cheap way to fuse metal together, but it won’t last as long as other methods.
 For superior quality steel lab casework to last, the manufacturer must fully weld the pieces together.
-This welding method lends itself to a rigidity that spot welding can’t compete with.
+This welding method lends itself to a rigidity that spot welding cannot compete with.

-If you’re in a hurry to get a bench, you may want to opt for a lower quality bench.
-However, this isn’t the best idea.
-Because these benches don’t last, you’ll end up paying more over time.
-A fully-welded steel lab casework bench is an investment rather than a disposable item.
+If you are in a hurry to get a bench, you may want to opt for a lower quality bench.
+However, this is not the best idea.
+Because these benches do not last, you will end up paying more over time.
+A fully welded steel lab casework bench is an investment rather than a disposable item.
 The initial investment you put towards a higher quality bench will end up costing you less in both money and time.
-Another benefit of steel benches is that you’ll have higher worker productivity because your lab won’t be without a bench as often.
+Another benefit of a steel bench is that you will have higher worker productivity because your lab will not be without a bench as often.

 Where to Find Steel Casework Laboratory Benches

 Catalina Laboratory Products offers the highest quality steel casework laboratory benches available.
-We aim to fit the needs of our clients, so we’ll be able to find a bench that fits your timeline and budget.
+We aim to fit the needs of our clients, so we will be able to find a bench that fits your timeline and budget.
 Besides quality construction, our laboratory workbenches have other features that make them worth the investment.
-All of our benches have lab grade 5-knuckle institutional stainless-steel hinges, nylon capped floor glides, lipped interiors for dust protection, and a fully enclosed toe space.
-If you’d like to invest in a quality laboratory bench, take a look at what we have to offer.
+All our benches have lab grade 5-knuckle institutional stainless-steel hinges, nylon capped floor glides, lipped interiors for dust protection, and a fully enclosed toe space.
+If you would like to invest in a quality laboratory bench, look at what we have to offer.
 You can also contact us by phone if you have any questions.